lmfit/uncertainties/doc/index.rst

 Acknowledgments
 ===============

-The author wishes to thank Arnaud Delobelle, Pierre Cladé, Joaquim Abian, Jason Moore, and Sebastian Walter for sharing important ideas with him.
-Thank you also for all the feedback I received from other users, which greatly helped improve this program.
+The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
+Thank you also for all the feedback and suggestions that I received from Joaquim Abian, Jason Moore, and other users, which greatly helped improve this program.

 .. toctree::